Luigi Facelli

 Luigi Facelli (10 May 1898 – 4 May 1991) was an Italian hurdler.
 He was born in Acqui Terme, in Piedmont, and died in Milan at the age of 92.
 He was one of Italy's greatest hurdlers.
 He was particularly known for rivalry with the British champion David Burghley in the 1920s and 1930s.

 Biography

 Olympic appearances

 Luigi Facelli participated at four Summer Olympics (1924, 1928, 1932, 1936).
-He finished 8th at the 1924 Summer Olympics in the 4x400 metres relay, 6th at the 1928 Summer Olympics in the 400 metres hurdles and 5th and 6th at the 1932 Summer Olympics respectively in the 400 metres hurdles and in the 4x400 metres relay.
+He finished 8th at the 1924 Summer Olympics in the 4 × 400 metres relay, 6th at the 1928 Summer Olympics in the 400 metres hurdles and 5th and 6th at the 1932 Summer Olympics respectively in the 400 metres hurdles and in the 4 × 400 metres relay.
 He had 30 caps in national team from 1924 to 1936.

 Facelli-Burghley rivalry

 During his rivalry with David Cecil, 6th Marquess of Exeter (Lord David Burghley), won 6 of the 11 contests.
 Because of the noble origins of Burghley their epic was renamed "The Prince and the Pauper."
-As part of the AAA Championships (which were considered a kind of European Athletics Championships at the time) he won three of the five contests against Burghley.
+As part of the AAA Championships (which were considered a kind of European Athletics Championships at the time) he won three of the five contests against Burghley, winning the title at the 1929 AAA Championships, 1931 AAA Championships and the 1933 AAA Championships.

 Despite their different walks of life, Lord Burghley considered Facelli a friend for years.
 Burghley invited him to the opening ceremony for the 1948 Summer Olympics in London.
 When Facelli received the letter he passed it to a friend to translate.
 However, the friend was unable to translate the whole later and the invitation was missed.
 Burghley also explained in the letter that Facelli would find a plane ticket to London at the British Consulate in Milan and also arranged accommodation for him London - but all this was "lost in translation".

 European record

-Facelli set a European record in the 400 metres hurdles with the time of 52.4, set in Bologna, Italy on 6 October 1929.
+Facelli set a European record in the 400 metres hurdles with the time of 52.4, set in Bologna, Italy, on 6 October 1929.
 He was holder of the record till 9 July 1939.